 Installing solar panels is a great way to produce clean, low-cost energy for your home.
-Solar panels can last up to 25 to 30 years, but to get the most out of the value of your solar panels, you need to ensure they are properly maintained.
+Finding the best information on maintenance on solar panels, Del Sol Energy has compiled the When trying to find a Solar panels can last up to 25 to 30 years, but to get the most out of the value of your solar panels, you need to ensure they are properly maintained.

 You want to protect your investment, and solar panels are extremely durable for the most part.
 Panels are made from tempered glass, anodize aluminum, and have no moving parts aside from tracking arrays.
 If anything were to go wrong with your solar panels, most have a lengthy warranty that covers replacement and repair costs.